 Dissertation title: Don’t you want me?
 The power and politics of unwanted forms of behaviour in media technologies.
 Supervisors: Professor Sean Cubitt and Prof. Marianne Franklin.
-My research examines how unwanted forms of information became categorized as such, who were involved in the process, and how it affect people’s on-line behavior and the territory they operate in.
+My research examines how unwanted forms of behaviours became categorized as such in media technologies, who were involved in the process, and how it affect people’s online behavior and the territory they operate in.

 2008-2012 – M.A in Culture Research, Tel Aviv University.

 M.A dissertation: The Penetration of Psychedelic Trance Culture into Israel – Supervised by Professor Rakefet Sela-Shefi: Magna Cum Laude (93).
 I turned this thesis into a book – TranceMission: The Psytrance Culture in Israel 1989-1999 published in 2013, thanks to a successful crowd-funding project.
 Check the story behind it here.

 2004 – 2007– B.A in Communication & Management, The College of Management, Ramat Aviv.

 Practical areas: Radio broadcasting, editing, producing, interviewing, and writing/editing comical sketches, at the students’ radio of Tel Aviv, 106fm.
 Academic work (Dissertations): 2006 – “The Post Rave Culture in the Postmodern Era” – Supervised by Dr. David Gurevitz.
 2007 – “The Absence of Female Artists in Electronic Dance Music” – Supervised by Dr. Baruch Blich.